andybest/common-lisp/README.md

 At this point, a valid OpenGL context is needed to continue.

-To compile a program's stages and link them into a program, you can use the `BUILD-SHADER_PROGRAM`
+To compile a program's stages and link them into a program, you can use the `BUILD-SHADER-PROGRAM`
 function:

 ```lisp